What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Chocolate is a crazy, delicious combination of all your usual culprits behind an addictive food …

-Plus, some genuine unique health benefits like releasing serotonin.
+Plus, there are some genuine, unique health benefits like releasing serotonin.

 3 – Hunger